HydroComplexity/MLCan2.0/README.md

 1. Open Matlab

-2. (a) In the command window, type "guide".
-Then browse to the MLCanFace_xxx.
-Select main_MLCan.fig Click the green arrow on the toolbar to run.
-Or

-2. (b) Go to the MLCanFace model in Matlab, simply right-click on main_MLCan.m file, select "Run File"
+2. Go to the MLCanFace model in Matlab, simply right-click on main_MLCan.m file, select "Run File"

 (Remember to create your working folders inside the MLCanFace_xxx folder)